mshagirov/pythonlab/_01-introduction/09_logical_flow.md

 print(result)
 </script></pre></div>

-> Ternary means that the operator consists of three parts, a value if a condition is met, a condition, and an alternative value if the condition is false.
+> Ternary means that the operator consists of three parts.
+The parts of the above operator are a value if a condition is met, a condition, and an alternative value if the condition is false.

 <div class="prevnextlinks">
     <a id="previous" href="08">Previous: Containers</a>